 These are the antagonists whose tactics and strategies are so reliable that figuring out The Plan

-them about the plan, they might tell you about it outright, but not change a thing.
+them about the plan, they will tell you everything, but not change a thing.
 Why?
 Because this is the Bigger Stick

 .
 They've studied, tested, and fine-tuned it to an art form.
 Setbacks and a few lost battles have little effect on it, or actually help it along